Skip to Content

 • Head: A Pyrador has a fairly broad skull with a somewhat wedge shape, borrowing from both parents.
 The head is proportionate to the dog’s size, and the muzzle is wide and deep, blending smoothly with the skull.

-• Eyes, nose, and ears: Labreenes have a face and eyes that are somewhere between the extremely happy and kind eyes of the Lab and the somewhat serious look of the Pyr.
-The eyes are medium size with a brown or hazel color.
+• Eyes, nose, and ears: Labreenes have faces and eyes that are somewhere between the extremely happy and kind eyes of the Lab and the somewhat serious look of the Pyr.
+The eyes are medium-sized and brown or hazel in color.
 The nose is generally black, but it could be brown if the Labrador parent is chocolate.
 The ears are long, triangular, and floppy.

 • Tail: Considering the long tails of both parents, the Lab Great Pyrenees mix bears a long and thick tail with medium to long hairs.
 The tail is typically carried low, but the dog may curve the tail over his back when aroused.